 COOL TONE + COOL SCULPTING: THE DYNAMIC DUO OF BODY CONTOURING

-Cool Sculpting is another very popular fat reduction treatment that freezes stubborn fat cells to death.
+Cool Sculpting is a very popular fat reduction treatment that freezes stubborn fat cells to death.

-Cool Tone focuses on the muscle.
+Cool Tone focuses on your muscles.
 The Cool Tone procedure was developed to complement Cool Sculpting.
-These treatments provide a powerful combination of focuses on the fat and muscle in target areas to help adults transform their general physical appearance to look more trim, fit, and healthy.
+Together, these treatments provide a powerful “one-two punch” on fat and muscles targeted to help adults transform their general physical appearance so that they can look trimmer, fitter, and healthier than they ever thought possible.

 HOW MUCH DOES COOLTONE COST?

 CoolTone cost is determined by a patient’s specific needs.
-Therefore, cost varies per patient. woFactors that influence CoolTone prices include:
+Therefore, cost varies per patient.
+Factors that influence CoolTone prices include:

 The number of sessions opted for